floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 and observable CPU state after each clock cycle (actually: after each **half**-clock-cycle).

-But first some explanation of another Z80 oddity: When reading Z80 documentation there's a lot of talk about so called "M-cycles" and "T-cycles", often written as **M1/T2** or **M3/T1** which confused me to no end in the beginning.
+But first some explanation of another Z80 oddity: When reading Z80 documentation there's a lot of talk about so called "M-cycles" and "T-states", often written as **M1/T2** or **M3/T1** which confused me to no end in the beginning.

 Long story short: